Mauser Model 1904: Chinese variants

 China tested the Model 1904 from 1907.
 The rifle was known as Model 1904/1907 while the carbine was known as Model 1907.
 Most of the rifles were originally produced by Mauser and DWM with a special 6.8×57mm cartridge.
 The production of the Model 1907 soon started in Guangdong arsenal with DWM help.
 The 1911 revolution slowed the purchase of weapons and in 1914, thousand of 6.8mm Model 1907 rifles stored in Germany were chambered to the standard 7.92×57mm Mauser and pressed into service of the German Empire.
 Originally produced as the Guang Xu Type 33 during the Imperial rule, the newly formed Republic of China chose it as the standard rifle of the Chinese army as the Type 1 rifle, intended to replace the Hanyang 88.
 In 1915, the Chinese also decided to switch to the 7.92mm cartridge and the rifle was renamed Type 4 or 7.9mm Type 1.
 More than 200,000 were produced until 1935.
 The last factory producing them was the Gongxian Arsenal, where the guns were nicknamed Gong 98.
-While they have been replaced in most front-line units at the beginning of the Second Sino-Japanese War, the Type 4 rifles were kept in regular use with some units.
+While they had been replaced in most front-line units at the beginning of the Second Sino-Japanese War, the Type 4 rifles were kept in regular use with some units.
 They were still used by the Red Guards in the 1960s.

 Mauser/Oviedo Model 1927

 The Spanish Fabrica Nacional de Armas, in Oviedo, produced a derivative of the Mauser 1907 for Paraguay.
 Three variants were produced: a long rifle (Fusil Modelo 1927), a short rifle (Mosqueton Modelo 1927) and a carbine (Carabina Modelo 1927).
 The bolt stop was extended to block the clips during the loading of the magazine, thus enabling the use of different models of clip.
 They had a tangent leaf sight while the upper hand guard of the rifle and short rifle was slightly extended.
-The short rifle did not featured a pistol grip and the carbine had a stock extended to the muzzle.
+The short rifle did not feature a pistol grip and the carbine had a stock extended to the muzzle.
 The bolt handle was straight for the rifle and bent for the carbine, whereas the short rifle can be found with both types of bolt handles.

 The Paraguayans wanted an affordable weapons, and the guns were reportedly of low quality.
 10,363 were purchased from 1927 to 1932.
-They saw combat use during the Chaco War and performed poorly.
+They saw combat use during the Chaco War and performed poorly; according to the Paraguayan historian and general Samaniego, the rifles were even called "Mata Paraguayo" [Paraguayan Killer] by the troops for the MP engraving they had and their grave tendency to fail.